December 30 Holiday (Rizal Day) Pay Computation

 On December 30, 1996, the centennial of Rizal’s death was commemorated with a reenactment and a flag-raising ceremony.
 The event involved retracing Rizal’s final steps from his cell at Fort Santiago to the execution site.

-Is December 30 a Special Holiday in the Philippines?
+Is December 30 a special holiday in the Philippines?

 The primary purpose of making Rizal Day a regular holiday is to provide Filipinos an annual opportunity to honor their people’s bravery, foster a sense of national identity, and strengthen their patriotism.